Activities in the 1980s

 His Holiness returned to Tibet in 1982 for the first time in more than twenty years.
 Endlessly and tirelessly he fulfilled the requests of the people throughout day and night.
 It is said that some practitioners even waited to pass away until Holiness arrived so they would receive his final blessing.

-While in Tibet, His Holiness carried through activities to preserve and propage the Dharma.
-He rennovated many monasteries that were destroyed during the Cultural Revolution, gave empowerments, transmissions and teachings to thousands.
+While in Tibet, His Holiness carried through activities to preserve and propagate the Dharma.
+He renovated many monasteries that were destroyed during the Cultural Revolution, gave empowerments, transmissions and teachings to thousands.
 He also laid the foundation of the future by ordaining many monks and nuns.

 While in Tibet he obtained many rare and sacred texts from the Nam Cho cycle.
 When he returned to India in 1983, he had hundreds of copies of the newly acquired and complete Nam Cho as well as Ratna Lingpa’s revelations as well as other important texts from the Palyul tradition.